 You may wonder how a purchaser can make an offer before performing due diligence.
 It is done all the time.
 Here is how:

-The first step after the purchaser has signed a nondisclosure agreement is to provide the purchaser with comprehensive financial information in with any and all interested parties.
-Premature revelation of the intention to sell and/or retire could lead to competitors using that information to lure away clients.
+The first step after the purchaser has signed a nondisclosure agreement is to provide the purchaser with comprehensive financial information in

 IN BRIEF